ibmverse/verse-developer/_reference/reference.md

 ```

 ### Name Picker (com.ibm.verse.ext.namePicker)
-Thw following sample shows how the name picker extension point is used.
+The following sample shows how the name picker extension point is used.

 ```json
   {